Why Should You Care About the Journal of Chemical Information and Modeling's Impact Factor?

 If You’re Reading

 The journal’s content is dense, but rewarding.
-In real terms, it’s not always the easiest read, but it’s among the most influential in the field.
+It’s not always the easiest read, but it’s among the most influential in the field.
 If you’re working in computational drug discovery or molecular modeling, you really should be keeping up with it.

 Recent Trends in the Journal’s Impact Factor